$30.00 when purchased online

 About the Author

-Daniel Pollack-Pelzner writes about theater and contemporary culture for The New Yorker, The Atlantic, and The New York Times.
+Daniel Pollack-Pelzner has written about theater and contemporary culture for The New Yorker, The Atlantic, and The New York Times.
 Born and raised in Oregon, he teaches theater history at Portland State University and is the scholar-in-residence at the Portland Shakespeare Project.
 He lives in Portland with his wife, whom he met in a fifth-grade production of A Midsummer Night's Dream, and their two children.Dimensions (Overall): 9.25 Inches (H) x 6.13 Inches (W) x .91 Inches (D)

 Weight: 1.27 Pounds